- Working Dictionary

 Despite a historical culture of acceptance of religiously and scientifically compatible medical care, modern Muslims abroad and those in the U.S. seem to view mental health interventions with suspicion, or only applicable to problems in Western societies.
 Many of those who do seek mental health care prefer a counselor with an understanding of Islam (Kelly et al., 1996).

-Combined usage of Qur’anic healing and Western psychotherapy is the preferred method of treatment for Muslims (Abu-Ras & Abu-Bader, in press).
+Combined usage of Qur’anic healing and Western psychotherapy is the preferred method of treatment for Muslims (Abu-Ras & Abu-Bader, 2009).
 A major barrier to such a combined method is the preference for Islamic chaplains, who are not trained to act as agents of referral to mental health professionals.
 Inadequate assessment and inappropriate treatment is often the result of seeking assistance from religious leaders alone (Budman et al., 1992).
-In general, imams in New York City’s mosques do not know Western psychotherapy techniques (Abu-Ras & Abu-Bader, in press).
+In general, imams in New York City’s mosques do not know Western psychotherapy techniques (Abu-Ras & Abu-Bader, 2009).
 Imams, themselves, have asked for more contact with mental health professionals in order to provide access to psychosocial services in their communities (Ali et al., 2005).
 Encouraging collaboration and communication between mental health professionals and Muslim religious leaders has the potential to facilitate proper referrals and improve access to culturally appropriate mental health services.